What About Other Religions?

 His disciples must have wondered why on earth he was taking them into enemy territory and in particular to a place known as The Gates of Hell (Hades).

-The Gates Of Hell (The Gates of the Gods)
+The Gates Of Hell (also known as The Gates of the Gods)

 The place got its name from the enormous cave at the base of Mount Hermon with an almost bottomless pool associated with the worship of the Roman god Pan - half man, half goat and the origin of the satanic Baphomet worshipped still today by witches, pagan worshippers and satanists.